canonical/nvme-tcp-poc/README.md

 specific version of Ubuntu, or even a specific OS.
 If you already have an available system exposing a NVMe drive over TCP, it should be usable for the PoC without deviating too much from the instructions.
-In this document, we will assume that the NVMe target system was created using the instructions below ;
+In this document, we will assume that the NVMe target system was created using the instructions below;
 but if you feel like experimenting, here's a non-exhaustive list of expectations for the NVMe target system: